 26, I counted.
-That’s how many times I asked Sophia to brush her teeth before school.
+That’s how many times I asked my daughter to brush her teeth before school.

 Every time I would ask her to please go brush her teeth, I was answered by a whiny voice saying things like, “Just a minute!”
 “I wiiiiiilllll!” and “OKAY!”